-Those unfamiliar with San Francisco are likely to have seen pictures of the iconic Golden Gate Bridge and pictures do not do it justice.
-If you are restricted for time, you cannot visit San Francisco without seeing the Golden Gate Bridge, the city’s most famous landmark.
+Whether you have visited San Francisco or not, I bet you have seen pictures of the iconic Golden Gate Bridge and pictures do not do it justice.
+If you are restricted for time, you cannot visit San Francisco without seeing the Golden Gate Bridge; the city’s most famous landmark.

 Nearby Battery Park and Fort Mason have trails to enable different angled photographs of the bridge with one of the most amazing views coming from Kirby Cove, which has a swing allowing a fun way to capture a photo of the bridge.

 A fun way to tour the bridge is to hire a bike from one of the many bike hire rentals, over the bridge down to Sausalito and to save the steep uphill climb back make sure you take your bike on the ferry from Sausalito back to the city.
 Please be mindful it does get very windy and chilly on the Golden Gate Bridge, therefore it is advisable to take a jacket to keep you warm.